lscheibel/redux-yjs-bindings/README.md

 import { createStore } from 'redux';
 import { mySharedStateReducer } from './store/reducers';

-// Create Yjs document, this can also be an existing one and can be used for any other purpose. const yDoc = new Doc();
+// Create Yjs document, or use existing one. const yDoc = new Doc();

 const rootReducer = {